 Why do black moles appear?

-In recent years, according to the conclusion of oncologists, the number of various oncological diseases has grown very strongly.
-Experts associate this with natural disasters: a decrease in the ozone layer and an increase in ultraviolet radiation.
-Therefore, all moles are advised to hide from direct sunlight.
-There may be problems from light moles and black ones.
-The thing is that basically the color of the mole depends on the number of all melanoma cells that are in it.
+IN last years According to oncologists, the number of various oncological diseases has increased very significantly.
+Experts attribute this to natural disasters: a decrease in the ozone layer and an increase in ultraviolet radiation.
+Therefore, it is recommended to hide all moles from direct sunlight.
+Problems may arise from light moles and black ones.
+The thing is that basically the color of a mole depends on the number of all melanoma cells that are in it.
 The higher this indicator, the greater the risk of various diseases that are associated with oncology.
-People, for the most part, do not pay enough attention to newly formed moles and do not turn to specialists to provide professional assistance for removal or consult on this issue.
+People, for the most part, do not pay enough attention to newly formed moles and do not turn to specialists to provide professional assistance with removal or consult on this issue.

-Dangerous black moles (Probability of malignant transformation into melanoma)
+Dangerous black moles (Probability of malignant degeneration into melanoma)

-There is a risk of a malignant dangerous degeneration of a black mole into melanoma, an oncological skin disease.
-That is why it is very important for people who have a blackened mole to constantly monitor any changes that occur with these formations.
+There is a risk of malignant and dangerous degeneration of a black mole into melanoma, an oncological skin disease.
+That is why it is very important for people whose moles have turned black to constantly monitor any changes occurring with these formations.
 You need to pay attention to any changes in the color of the black mole.
-In the structure of the mole, additional inclusions of various personal shades, for example, gray or red colors, may appear.
-It rather speaks of trouble, that adverse processes occur in a black mole.
+Additional inclusions of various personal shades, for example, gray or red colors, may appear in the structure of the mole.
+This rather indicates trouble, that unfavorable processes are occurring in the black mole.

-We are also talking about trouble when a black mole begins to take on any asymmetrical forms.
-If everything is in order with the mole, then conditionally it can be divided into two identical halves.
+We are talking about trouble when a black mole begins to take on any asymmetrical shapes.
+If everything is in order with the mole, then it can be conditionally divided into two identical halves.

-The surface and edges of a black mole should be smooth, even, without roughness and growths, as well as any pathological formations on the surface.
+The surface and edges of a black mole should be smooth, even, without roughness and growth, as well as any pathological formations on the surface.

-It is necessary to monitor the dynamics of all the changes that take place.
-If there is sometimes bleeding, peeling, then you need to see a doctor as soon as possible.
+It is necessary to monitor the dynamics of all changes that occur.
+If bleeding or peeling sometimes occurs, then you need to consult a doctor as soon as possible.
 It has been proven that a large black mole can degenerate into a malignant formation.
 Large black moles are considered to be formations that are more than six millimeters in diameter.
 These formations must be carefully monitored.

-To prevent the malignancy of black moles, it is necessary to follow all preventive measures that do not allow the formation of melanoma.
-When relaxing at sea, you can not stick a mole with anything.
-This can lead to occurrence, as well as infection due to the "greenhouse effect".
+To prevent the malignancy of black moles, it is necessary to follow all preventive measures to prevent the formation of melanoma.
+When vacationing at sea, you should not cover the mole with anything.
+This can lead to occurrence as well as infection due to the “greenhouse effect”.

-You need to choose the right climate for relaxation, depending on your skin type.
-People who have a lot of moles and fair skin should choose to rest in a place where there will be the most minimal exposure to ultraviolet radiation.
-It is better for them to rest not in hot countries, but in a wooded area.
+You need to choose the right climate for your vacation depending on your skin type.
+People who have a lot of moles and fair skin should choose to vacation in a place where there will be minimal exposure to ultraviolet radiation.
+It is better for them to relax not in hot countries, but in wooded areas.

 A small black mole, like a red mole, can vary greatly in color.
-Black moles are able to characterize the fate of a person.
-It is believed that the lighter the black mole in a child, the better the character and his future will be.
-From a medical point of view, if the color of the mole is very dark, then it is life-threatening.
+Black moles can also characterize a person’s fate.
+It is believed that the lighter a child’s black mole, the better his character and his future will be.
+From a medical point of view, if the color of a mole is very dark, it means it is life-threatening.

-A black mole is considered "suspicious" if it appeared in adulthood, its size exceeds 1 cm, it changes over time.
-We recommend that you first of all observe the condition of black moles.
+A black mole is considered “suspicious” if it appears in adulthood, its size exceeds 1 cm, and it changes over time.
+We recommend that you first monitor the condition of black moles.
 If one of the moles differs from the others in appearance, consult a doctor immediately.

-Also, the reason for contacting a specialist is the following changes in a black mole:
+Also a reason to contact a specialist are the following changes in a black mole:

-• on the surface of the mole, the skin pattern disappeared;
+• the skin pattern on the surface of the mole has disappeared;

 • the surface of the nevus became shiny and smooth;

-• asymmetry, "scalloped" outlines and a change in shape appeared;
+• asymmetry, “scalloping” of outlines and changes in shape appeared;

 • the mole has increased or decreased in size;

-• there was a burning sensation and itching;
+• there was a feeling of burning and itching;

 • the surface of the mole began to peel off and dry crusts formed;

-• hair fell out on the surface of the mole;
+• hair has fallen out on the surface of the mole;

 • additional nodules appeared on the surface of the mole;